(Last updated Apr 2, 2019)

 How To Report a Problem at the Convention

-The Watch and the IRT are located in the Exeter room on the west side of the Mezzanine level of the hotel, across from the Info Desk.
+During the convention, you can come to the offices of The Watch or IRT to report a problem.
 The Watch and the IRT are available at all hours throughout the convention.
 The Watch staff also stationed throughout the convention wearing distinctive "The Watch" fluorescent vests and photo-identifying badges.

 To make an anonymous incident report, you may use the Contact form on the convention website.
 Select "Incident Reports" in the dropdown menu and put "Anonymous" in the name and "@email" in the email field.